Sawyer0/promptshield-beta/docs/RulePacks.md

   total_scan_timeout: "30s"   # end‑to‑end budget
 ```

-These values are read by the CLI and scanner; invalid durations are rejected.
+These values are read by the enforcer and scanner; invalid durations are rejected.
 Per‑rule `timeout` overrides the global.

 ## Example pack